tpoibeau/tpoibeau.github.io/_pages/ucai.md

 The book is fully open access and examines large language models from philosophical, ethical, and societal perspectives.

-This page provides additional materials, updates, and resources related to the book.
+This page will provide additional materials, updates, and resources related to the book.

 **Reference:**
 Understanding Conversational AI: Philosophy, Ethics, and Social Impact of Large Language Models